Drinking Water Quality and Compliance Annual Notice to Consumers

 All waterworks serving less than 5000 persons are required to submit water samples for SE’s General Chemical category once every two years if a ground water source and once per three months every second year if a surface water or blended surface/groundwater source.
 The General Chemical category includes analysis for alkalinity, bicarbonate, calcium, carbonate, chloride, conductivity, hardness (as CaCO3), magnesium, sodium, sulphate and total dissolved solids.

-The last sample for General Chemical analysis was required on 2019 and submitted on April 8, 2019.
-Sample results indicated that there were no exceedences of the provincial aesthetic objectives for the General Chemical category.
+The last sample for General Chemical analysis was required on 2023 and submitted on March 15, 2023.
+Sample results indicated that there were no exceedences of the provincial aesthetic objectives for the General Chemical category

 *Objectives apply to certain characteristics of or substances found in water for human consumptive or hygienic use.
 The presence of these substances will affect the acceptance of water by consumers and/or interfere with the practice of supplying good quality water.
 Compliance with drinking water aesthetic objectives is not mandatory as these objectives are in the range where they do not constitute a health hazards.
 The aesthetic objectives for several parameters (including hardness as CaCO3, magnesium, sodium and total dissolved solids) consider regional differences in drinking water sources and quality.